Call For Presentations

 Transform your research, ideas, and best practices into a presentation at a NANOG meeting.
 Given by many of the industry’s top minds, presentations are meant to spark the imagination, encourage dialogue, and drive new solutions to our greatest networking challenges.

-The Program Committee is seeking talk proposals for the NANOG 85 hybrid meeting event!
+The Program Committee is seeking talk proposals for the NANOG 90 meeting event!

-Anyone interested in sharing their experiences, ideas, or the latest technologies with the greater NANOG community is asked to submit a presentation proposal including draft slides no later than Monday, April 25, 2022.
+We are looking to schedule over 1,600 minutes of content for NANOG 90 - so don’t wait!
+We want to hear from you whether you plan to present from on the stage or as a live remote presenter.
+Anyone interested in sharing their experiences, ideas, or the latest technologies with the greater NANOG community is asked to submit a presentation proposal including draft slides no later than Thursday, 28 Dec 2023.
 Presentations submitted after this date will be considered for a future meeting.

 The NANOG Program Committee accepts proposals year-round, and welcomes suggestions for speakers + topics, too.
 When submitting a talk, you can choose to submit for the current meeting, or any future meeting.